Daemonite/material/docs/4.4/layout/grid.md

 ### Columns and gutters

-The number of grid columns can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-width` allows breakpoint-specific widths that are divided evenly across `padding-left` and `padding-right` for the column gutters.
+The number of grid columns can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-width` sets the width for the column gutters.

 {% highlight scss %}
 $grid-columns: 12 !default;